sts10/bottle-rs/readme.markdown

 ## To do

+- [ ] Add ability to generate a key file for the user.
+This would eliminate the need to have age and age-keygen installed in order to use Bottle!
 - [ ] Have it be way more cautious when potentially overwriting a file or directory.
 - [ ] Ability to encrypt a directory with only access to a public key.
 (Like `age`'s `-R` flag.)
 - [ ] Ability to print (public) key of key-pair at `~/.bottle/bottle_key.txt`